 - Go to a farmer’s market and pick up extra food for someone you appreciate.

 - Make homemade iced tea.

-- Try a new ice cream flavour.
+- Try a new ice cream flavor.

 - Pick strawberries and make one of these recipes.